Please note that some of the bamboo listed my only be available in limited numbers and for short periods of time.

 A delightful form of the species producing many thin golden culms with a single internodal green stripe above each branch bud.
 The lush green leaves are produced on short branches held close to the culms giving it a bushy appearence.
 Prefers a sunny spot but will also tolerate a shadier position in any soil that provides moisture.
 Reaches approx 3m in height with a spread of 2m but may wander further in dry spots.
 A very rewarding bamboo.
 Hardy.

-Yushania anceps 'Pitt White'
+Yushania anceps 'Pitt White' - Not available 2019

 A seldom seen, elegant bamboo revered fot its delicate looking habit and speed of growth.
 An outstanding clone discovered within 'Pitt White House' gardens producing a mass of tall, vertical culms that arch gracefully at the top due to the mass of small, fresh green foliage.
 Suited to a sunny spot in a moist, decent soil, avoiding spots that waterlog.
 Needs space as it can reach a height of over 8m, creating an open clump with a width of 4m.
 Hardy.